QuinThompson/AirlineReservation/README.md

 ## Adding or Removing Flights

 To add or remove flights, you can modify the `flights_data.json` file as described above.
-Once complete restart the containers using `docker-compose up -d` to apply the changes.
+Once complete stop the containers using `docker-compose down` and restart the containers using `docker-compose up -d` to apply the changes.